-4.3 Corrections for Temperature
+4.3 CORRECTIONS FOR TEMPERATURE

 Temperature effects on liquid volume (liquid density) and on the expansion and contraction of the liquid confines can be quite complex and, in some ways, self-canceling.
 Liquid lines in fills are generally well insulated so that temperature effects tend to be insignificant.
 Systems exposed to the atmosphere and to sunlight may suffer from rapidly changing temperatures at different parts of the system causing significant fluctuation of the readings.
-In such cases, precautions may be necessary to obtain readings at times of maximum temperature stability.
+In such cases, precautions may be necessary to obtain readings at times of maximum temperature stability, and/or to apply "system temperature corrections", as described below.

-Temperature effects on the sensor can be corrected for but are usually quite insignificant especially if the sensor is buried.
+Temperature effects on the sensor can be corrected for but are usually quite insignificant, especially if the sensor is buried, and can be ignored in most cases.

-The elevation (ET) corrected for temperature is given by:
+The elevation (ET) corrected for changes in sensor temperature is given by:

-$$E_T = E_0 - [(R_1 - R_0) G + (T_1 - T_0) K] + \Delta E{RES}$$
+$E{T} = E{0} - [(R{1} - R{0}) G + (T{1} - T{0}) K] + \Delta E{RES}$

-Equation 2 - Elevation, corrected for temperature
+EQUATION 2: Elevation, corrected for temperature